 However, there is also evidence that soils, properly treated and respected, can directly help mitigate climate change too.
 They can absorb and store large amounts of carbon, extracted from CO2 in the atmosphere, via the plants and other organisms they support.
 Plant cells in leaves, stems and roots are built from carbon, and when the roots penetrate more deeply into the soil, which is the fundamental aim of Tiyeni's farming practices, they carry carbon down with them where it stays underground.
 Furthermore, we encourage farmers to use plant residues as mulch and as organic matter to feed back into the soil, rather than burning them off according to traditional practices.

 A UK registered charity, we rely entirely on donations to fund our work in Malawi.
-Our UK expenditure is kept to an absolute minimum in order to channel funds to where they are needed most: in Malawi.
+Our UK expenditure is kept to a minimum in order to channel funds to where they are needed most: in Malawi.

 Malawi, with a population of nearly 20 million people, is one of the world's poorest countries.
 The continuing degradation of the countryside in general and of the soil in particular constitutes a serious, long-running national crisis.
 A 1997 World Bank study of agriculture in Malawi and a separate report by the United Nations' Food and Agriculture Organisation (FAO) have estimated that the rate of soil erosion in many parts of Malawi to be far in excess of the rate that is required to keep the soil in a good and productive condition.
 Tiyeni is helping stop the erosion, and rebuilding Malawi's potentially very fertile soils.